guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 #### 1.2 Problem Importance

-Solving the problem means we give any human the ability to label data for our system.
+Solving the problem means we give people the ability to label data for our system, except the developers of the AI system.

-Solving the problem means our system can improve itself through conversations with users.
+Solving the problem means our system can improve itself through conversations with users automatically.

 Based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.